-Also beginning on January 1, 2020 agricultural employers may no longer require farm laborers to work more than 60 hours in any calendar week (i.e. from Sunday to Saturday) without paying the employees at least time and one-half of the employees' regular rate of pay for all hours worked in excess of 60 during the week in question.
+As of January 1, 2024 agricultural employers may no longer require farm laborers to work more than 56 hours in any calendar week (i.e. from Sunday to Saturday) without paying the employees at least time and one-half of the employees' regular rate of pay for all hours worked in excess of 56 during the week in guestion.